TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Configuration/Index.rst

-    Furthermore, the `TYPO3 CMS` installer supports only a single `mysql` or `mariadb` connection at the moment and the connection details can not be properly edited within the `All configuration` section of the install tool.
+    Furthermore, the `TYPO3 CMS` installer supports only a single `mysql` or `mariadb` connection at the moment and the connection details can not be properly edited within the `All configuration` section of the Install Tool.